mirandaliu8/capstone-descriptions/tech-elevator-capstone-descriptions.md

+﻿# READMEs for Tech Elevator Capstone Projects

-﻿Book Search Command Line Application
+Book Search Command Line Application
 Resume Description:
 Developed a command line application that allows users to search and filter through a body of data in a hard-coded array containing books, imitating a bookstore.
 Each book includes the title, author, year of publication, and price.
 The results of a user’s search are displayed on the console.